Quvenzhané Wallis: Career

-At age five, Wallis lied about her age to audition for Beasts of the Southern Wild (2012), which had a minimum tryout age of 6.
+At age five, Wallis' parents lied about her age to audition for Beasts of the Southern Wild (2012), which had a minimum tryout age of 6.
 She was chosen out of 4,000 to play Hushpuppy, an indomitable child prodigy and survivalist who lives with her dying father in the backwoods bayou squalor of Louisiana.
 Director Benh Zeitlin told The Daily Beast that when he auditioned Wallis, he immediately realized he had discovered what he was looking for, and changed the Beasts of the Southern Wild script to accommodate her strong-willed personality.
 Her reading prowess, loud screaming voice, and ability to burp on command impressed the director and won her the part.
 Zeitlin has stated that "it was just the feeling behind her eyes".

 The film premiered at Sundance Film Festival in January 2012 to rave reviews, winning the Grand Jury Prize.
 In May 2012, Wallis flew to France for the premiere of the film at the 2012 Cannes Film Festival.
 Wallis's performance drew widespread acclaim and Zeitlin won the Caméra d'Or, the festival's award for best first feature film.
 On January 10, 2013, at age nine, Wallis was nominated for an Academy Award for Best Actress in a Leading Role.
 Wallis, who was 6 when she filmed Beasts of the Southern Wild, is the all-time youngest nominee for Best Actress and the third-youngest nominee in any category.
 Wallis is the first African-American child actor and the first person born in the 21st century to earn an Oscar nomination.